-Unbelievable to think that the boys will be starting school again next week.
+Unbelievable to think that the boys will be back to school again next week.

-Our hotly anticipated lazy, six week holiday has been gobbled up in a merry-go-round of festivals, camping trips, days out and sports camp.
-It feels as though it’s ending just as soon as it begun.
+Our hotly anticipated lazy, six-week holiday has been gobbled up, Gone in a merry-go-round of festivals, camping trips, days out and sports camp.
+It feels as though it’s ending just as soon as it began.